cmi-entrance

 (iv) 100.

-Q4 4 marks Implicit equations and differentiation Piecewise differentiability and continuity conditions View
+Q4 4 marks Completing the square and sketching Piecewise differentiability and continuity conditions View

 Let $A$, $B$ and $C$ be unknown constants.
 Consider the function $f(x)$ defined by